don-v/JSBooks/EloquentJS_3rdEd/P1_Language/10_Modules/notes/10_Modules.md

 ## BUILDING AND BUNDLE

 Many JS packages aren't technically written in JS.
 Language extensions such as TypeScript, the type checking dialect mentioned in *C8*, are widely used.
+People also often start using planned new language featurs long before they have been added to the platforms that actually run JS.
+To make this possible, they *compile* their code, translating it from their chosen JS dialect to plain old JS -- or even to past versions of JS -- so that browsers can run it.

+Including a modular program that consists of 200 different files in a web page produces its own problems.
+If fetching a single file over the network takes 50 milliseconds, loading the whole program takes 10 seconds, or maybe half that if one can load several files simultatneously.
+That's a lot of wasted time.
+Because fetching a single big file tends to be faster than fetching a lot of tiny ones, web programmers have started using tools that combine their programs (which they painstakingly split into modules) into a single big file before they publish it to the web.
+Such tools are called *bundlers*.

+And we can go further.
+Apart form the number of files, the *size* of the files also determines how fast they can be trasferred over the network.
+Thus, the JS community has invented *minifiers*.
+These are tools that take a JS program and make it smaller by automatically removing comments and whtiespace, renaming bindings, and replacing pieces of code with equivalent code that takes up less space.

+It is nto uncommon for the code that one finds in an NPM package or that runs on a web page to have gone through *multiple* stages of transformation -- ...

 <!-- HERE -- p.
 BUILDING AND BUNDLING!! -->